kevinNdahayo/Frontend-Mentor-challenges/Readme2.md

 ## Cloning the project to your local machine

+# Cloning the project to your local machine
 ### Feel free to use the following steps to clone the project to your local machine

 1- Go to github and go to code section and either clone using your terminal or download zip file